MediaComem/comem-webdev/subjects/express/README.md

 <p class='center'><img src='images/express-running.png' width='60%' /></p>

-In the terminal where you're running the app, you should also see that your request was **logged**:
+In the CLI where you're running the app, you should also see that your request was **logged**:

 ```txt
   my-app:server Listening on port 3000 +0ms